en

 Manga, Anime, games, and Cosplay are all part of Japan’s popular culture and have quickly spread around the world creating a huge community of fans, or Otaku, everywhere.

-Here we have compiled a list of Anime series taking place in Nagoya and its surroundings including instructions on how you can visit the real-life locations yourself.
+Here we have compiled a list of Anime series taking place in Nagoya and its surroundings including instructions on how you can visit the real-life locations by yourself.

 You will be quite surprised by the things that await in Nagoya!